The Initial Hearing

 In the event, as would be hoped, that the parties have agreed (in their arbitration agreement or subsequently) on the language of the arbitration, a number of questions still arise that should be considered at the initial hearing.
 Generally, translation of documents originally in languages other than that of the arbitration is not required at the time of the initial exchange between the parties but only if and when a document is submitted as evidence – and then only in relevant part.
 Consideration should be given as to whether there will be oral presentations or testimony in a language other than that of arbitration.
 If the arbitrators and counsel are unable to work in the other language, and interpretation is required, it must be decided whether there will be simultaneous or consecutive interpretation.
 Simultaneous interpretation is much preferred but more expensive.
 If presentations or testimony are permitted in a language other than that of the arbitration without interpretation, and there is to be transcription of proceedings, it must be decided how the transcript will reflect statements made in languages other than that of the arbitration.
-The preliminary order may also reflect how corrections in the transcripts are to be made and translators and interpreters are to be retained and paid.
+The initial procedural order may also reflect how corrections in the transcripts are to be made and translators and interpreters are to be retained and paid.

 Always be advocating